ucll-scripting/exercises/01-basic-python/05-strings/01-format-time/explanations.md

 ```

 String interpolation needs to be explicitly activated by prefixing the string
 literal with an `f`.
-For this reason, these strings are also called *f-strings*.
+For this reason, these strings are also called _f-strings_.
 In an f-string, all occurrences of `{expr}` are replaced by the value of `expr`.

 ## Padding Strings

 We want each component two be exactly two digits long.
 This means that single digit numbers such as `"5"` need [padding](https://lmgtfy.app/?q=python+padding+string) to turn them into `"05"`.

+ljust and rjust => rjust to insert in begin

+Syntax: string.rjust(width, char)

+Parameters:

+Width -It is the length of the string after the padding is complete.
+Compulsory.
+Char– string to be padded, optional.
+Returns: returns a String which is placed right side with characters inserted to the beginning end.